-- It can be very annoying to not be able to sing into iCloud on your Mac, but we have some solutions for you.
+- It can be very annoying to not be able to sing into iCloud on your Mac.

 - To see more comprehensive Mac guides, you can visit our comprehensive Mac Fix Hub.